FINRAOS/DataGenerator/docs/QuickStart.rst

    		 }
 	}

+In order to assign V3's value to V4, V3's expression should be transformed before the assignment.
+It can be achieved by `DG_Transform <DG_Transform.rst>`_ tag.

 Finally, we can create a driver for our data generation which configures an SCXMLEngine to use a DefaultDistributor and DataConsumer to solve our problem::